 -Describe approaches to build a mission-aligned portfolio and the strategies available in the market today.

-Engaging With Local Media to Increase Impact and Support Democracy
+Engaging With Local Media to Increase Impact

 Most lean foundations want to make a big impact.
 Foundations are turning to nonprofit news as a way to stimulate public discourse, ensure that their communities have access to trustworthy information, raise public awareness of important issues, and catalyze community change.
 Get a roadmap to the ethics and impact of investing in nonprofit news.